PNNL-Comp-Mass-Spec/DBSchema_PgSQL_DMS/Readme.md

 * In the [DB-Schema-Export-Tool repo](https://github.com/PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool) on GitHub
 * Three input files:
   * Schema DDL file from step 1
+    * Defined with the `ExistingDDL=Database.sql` parameter
   * Text file defining the source and target table names, along with primary key columns
     * Also defines tables to skip
-    * Defined with the `DataTables` parameter in the ExportOptions parameter file
+    * Defined with the `DataTables=Database_Tables.tsv` parameter in the ExportOptions parameter file
   * Text file defining the source and target column names, optionally defining columns to skip
-    * Defined with the `ColumnMap` parameter in the ExportOptions parameter file
+    * Defined with the `ColumnMap=Database_Table_Columns.tsv` parameter in the ExportOptions parameter file

 3. Use the sqlserver2pgsql tool to convert the DDL to PostgreSQL syntax, including citext
 * sqlserver2pgsql is a perl script